Open Now — 24/7 Plumbing

 Why Does A Toilet Clog?

-A clogged toilet can quickly become a minor inconvenience to a major problem.
-When waste and debris, such as toilet paper, organic material, or non-flushable items, accumulate and obstruct the water flow through the toilet drains, it clogs the toilet.
+A clogged toilet can quickly become a minor inconvenience that becomes a major problem.
+When waste and debris, such as toilet paper, organic material, or non-flushable items, accumulate and obstruct the water flow through the toilet drains, the toilet clogs.

-If not addressed promptly, this can lead to an overflowing toilet, which poses a risk of toilet overflow and potential water damage and can also be a sign of more severe plumbing problems.
+If not addressed promptly, an overflowing toilet can lead to a risk of toilet overflow and potential water damage, which can also be a sign of more severe plumbing problems.
 The water pressure should be strong enough to clear the pipe’s edges, but when a clog forms, it hinders the system’s efficiency, leading to a blocked toilet.

 Plunger Blocked Toilet